Living in the USA with Swiss Ties –

 - Pension distributions: US tax laws do not recognize Swiss Pillars 2 and Pillars 3 as qualified retirement accounts.
 When moving to the USA for the first time, capital distributions of Pillars 2 and 3 are fully taxed in the USA as income if taken after becoming a US tax resident.
 We can help you plan your US tax residency start date at the federal and state level, to reduce or eliminate these taxes.
 Rolling over a Pillar 3 account or rolling over your Pillar 2 to a Vested Benefits Account can also have income tax and PFIC consequences that we can help you understand, plan for and minimize.

-- Tax treaties: There are three tax treaties between the USA and Switzerland: for income taxes, for social security taxes, known as the Totalization Agreement, and for estate taxes.
+- Tax treaties: There are three tax treaties between the USA and Switzerland: for income taxes, for social security taxes (Totalization Agreement), and for estate taxes.
 We can help you navigate the treaties and claim any benefits that are relevant to your situation.

 - Insurance: Coverage for disability and life insurance is not automatic or mandated by US law.
-Unlike in Switzerland, employers in the US generally provide very limited coverage and it is up to the individual employee to obtain this coverage We can help you select and obtain the right level of insurance coverage based on your personal circumstances and needs.
+Unlike Switzerland, US employers generally provide very limited coverage and it is up to the individual employee to obtain this coverage themselves.
+We can help you select and obtain the right level of insurance coverage based on your personal circumstances and needs.

 - Estate planning: Unlike Switzerland, there are no forced heirship rules in the USA.
-We can help you understand the estate implications of becoming US domiciled, and work with estate attorneys to put together an estate plan that addresses your needs and takes into account your US and Swiss assets.
+We can help you understand the estate implications of becoming US domiciled.
+We can work with estate attorneys to put together an estate plan that addresses your needs and accounts for your US and Swiss assets.

 - Other considerations: international moves are costly and complex.
 We can help you budget for and manage those expenses, manage foreign exchange rate risk, make international money transfers, select the most appropriate employee benefits, understand your executive compensation, and open and manage US investment accounts

 If you are a US citizen relocating back to the USA from Switzerland or are Swiss but have been living in the USA for a while, you may already be familiar with some of these issues.
-Some considerations, particularly as they related to the taxation of Swiss pension distributions and foreign investment funds, change once you become a US tax resident.
+Some considerations change once you become a US tax resident, particularly as they related to the taxation of Swiss pension distributions and foreign investment funds.
 We can help you evaluate your options and make the choices that provide the best return for you, based on your personal situation and goals.

 Still Have More Questions?